-The above counterfactual hybridization framework allows assessing how a given module (set of internal variables) affects the output of the generator.
-For this purpose we need to quantify the causal effect of counterfactuals.
-We assess such effect for a module indexed by $\mathcal{E}$ by repetitively generating pairs $({\bm z}_1,\,{\bm z}_2)$ from the latent space, where both vectors are sampled i.i.d. independently of each other.
-We then generate and collect hybrid outputs following Definiton~\ref{def:hybrid} for a batch of samples and use them to estimate an \textit{influence map} as the mean absolute effect:
+The above counterfactual hybridization framework allows assessing how a given module $\mathcal{E}$ affects the output of the generator.
+For this purpose we quantify its causal effect by repetitively generating pairs $({\bm z}_1,\,{\bm z}_2)$ from the latent space, where both vectors are sampled independently of each other.
+We then generate and collect hybrid outputs following the above described procedure for a batch of samples and use them to estimate an \textit{influence map} as the mean absolute effect:

-where $Y({\bm z}_1)=g_M({\bm z}_1)$ is the unintervened output of the generator for latent input ${\bm z}_1$.
-In equation~\ref{eq:IM}, the difference inside the absolute value can be interpreted as a \textit{unit-level causal effect} in the potential outcome framework \citep{imbens2015causal}, and taking the expectation is analogous to computing the \textit{average treatment effect}.
-Our approach has however two specificities: (1) we take the absolute value of the unit-level causal effects, as their sign may not be consistent across units, (2) the result is averaged over many ``treatments'' (or interventions) corresponding to different values of ${\bm z}_2$.
+where $Y({\bm z}_1)=g_M({\bm z}_1)$ is the non-intervened output of the generator for latent input ${\bm z}_1$.
+In eq.~\ref{eq:IM}, the difference inside the absolute value can be interpreted as a \textit{unit-level causal effect} in the potential outcome framework \citep{imbens2015causal}, and taking the expectation is analogous to computing the \textit{average treatment effect}.
+Our approach has however two specificities: (1) we take the absolute value of the unit-level causal effects, as their sign may not be consistent across units, (2) the result is averaged over many interventions corresponding to different values of ${\bm z}_2$.

-While $\mathit{IM}$ has the same dimension as the output image, we then average it across color channels to get a single gray level pixel map.
+While $\mathit{IM}$ has the same dimension as the output image, we then average it across color channels to get a single grayscale heat-map pixel map.
 We also define a scalar quantity to quantify the magnitude of the causal effect, the \textit{individual influence} of module $\mathcal{E}$, by averaging $\mathit{IM}$ across output pixels.